General Guide for Using WebEx

-After the defense, the Advisor will submit the results and evaluation forms to email@example.com and copy all members of the committee that attended the defense (including the substitute, if one was needed) and the student.
-In the email, please ask each committee member to confirm their agreement with the forms by sending a reply-all email stating "OK".
+After the defense, the Advisor will email the result and evaluation forms to firstname.lastname@example.org and copy all members of the committee who attended the defense (including the substitute, if one was needed) and the student.
+In the email, each committee member will be asked to confirm their agreement of the defense result by sending a reply-all email stating "OK" or "I approve".

 Real time tips from a student who just defended using WebEx:

 - Coordinate with your PI, the host of your meeting.
 Assist him/her to become familiar with the online platform, if needed.

 - Send reminder emails with bullet points of instructions to all committee members prior to the meeting.

 - Set up two WebEx meetings: one for “PUBLIC”, the other for “PRIVATE” session.

 - Practice sharing your slides on WebEx.
 If you share your slides in “Presentation mode”, you are not able to see your “notes” on your PPT.

 - Just to prepare for a sudden home internet outage, have “Hotspot” setup on your phone.
 You can use your cellular devices as a backup.